 10 am: Head over to Rhinebeck for their Sunday Farmers’ Market.
 Pick up homemade local bread, cider donuts, apple turnovers, and locally made cheeses for the ride home.
 Have brunch at The Beekman Arms and Delameter Inn, the oldest operating inn in the United States, and also where the Clintons stayed during Chelsea & Marc’s wedding weekend!
 Make sure to indulge in gourmet chocolates and coffee at Samuel’s Sweet Shop.

 12 pm: Go apple picking at Cedar Heights Orchards, a scenic apple orchard where you won’t have to duel with fellow apple hunters.
 It is also a perfect spot for a photo opportunity.

-Go for a hike at Poet’s Walk, part of Scenic Hudson, a popular hiking trail and backdrop for family portraits or engagement shoots.
+2 pm: Hike at Poet’s Walk, part of Scenic Hudson, a popular hiking trail and backdrop for family portraits or engagement shoots.
 Poet’s Walk has wonderful views of the Hudson River.